Marj's Favorite Places

 Dunback Meadow (Lexington)

 Large, open area in Lexington, that is a year-round treat.
 Woodcocks display here in the spring.
 Explore the pine woods for owls.
 Explore the paths for songbirds.
 Great spot to look for raptors.
-From Route 2 west, take the Waltham Street exit toward Lexington, and take your second right on Allen Street.
-Follow Allen when it turns right at the top of the rise, and the entrance to Dunback is a short distance down on the left at the metal gate.
-Access is also available from the Clark School at the end of Brookside.
+I am partial to the Allen Street Entrance, but the Clarke School has parking available on weekends.

 Waltham Street Farms Conservation Area (Lexington)

 These are farm fields leased to the Busa family by the town, but the Busas are extremely birder friendly, and permit birding in these fields (please use common sense when there are crops in the ground!).
 They are excellent for fall birding.
-There are two entrances on left side of Waltham Street if you use the instructions to Dunback Meadow, above.
-One is just before the White House Farms store, and the other is immediately opposite the traffic light for the entrance to the school.
+There are two entrances, one just near the White House Farms store across from Allen Street, and the other is immediately opposite the traffic light for the entrance to the school.

 Hayden Woods (Lexington)

 There are many entrances to this area, but I enter from Valleyfield Street.
-From Allen Street (see Dunback above), turn right on Waltham Street, drive past the traffic light at Brookside, and take your next left on Bridge Street.
-Take your first left on Valleyfield, and follow it to where it dead-ends at a playground.
-Walk through the playground, and enter the path that leads into the woods.
 This can be excellent in both spring and fall migration, with a nice open understory which is good for looking for ground-loving warblers like oporornus.
 Breeding birds are fine also.

 Whipple Hill/Locke Farm